VirginiaYonit/VirginiaYonit/README.md

 ---

-*This is not just a career shift — it's a remix of everything I've learned about people, structure, and meaning.
+*This is not just a career shift, it's a remix of everything I've learned about people, structure, and meaning.
 Thanks for visiting!*